 User Control of Security Features

 Sometimes people find ways to remove security restrictions (e.g. jailbreaking or unlocking) from software or applications on their personal device.
-This practice increases network security risks by allowing malware to enter the device without screening for security threats.
+This practice increases managed network security solutions risks by allowing malware to enter the device without screening for security threats.
 Eliminating such BYOD security risks proves challenging for several reasons:

 Company Control of Employee-Owned Devices – Based on employee input to surveys, many believe that the company they work for should not have access to their personal devices.
 They claim privacy invasion.
 Indeed, this philosophical issue presents potential legal liabilities for companies that manipulate an employee’s personal device without the employee’s permission.
 How can companies avoid this BOYD security risk?

 Companies sometimes require employees to sign forms giving permission to their employers to access their BYOD when necessary to protect company property.
 These forms may even include waivers of company liability for any harm caused to the employee resulting from of company actions with the device.
 These terms, while legally enforceable, may discourage employees from using their devices at work.
 This situation may limit the benefits a company hopes to achieve by implementing a BYOD policy.